RegalQuail/Informatik/README.md

 ### Modul 3: 22/08/2022

-Making a new website
-The website will be a Portfolio
+Making a new website wcich will be a Portfolio.

 Files: